wolfSSL/documentation/wolfSSL/src/chapter11.md

   }
 ```

-The code above will go into `tcpcli01.c` after the variable definitions and the check for that the user has started the client with an IP address in `main()`.
+Add the above code to `tcpcli01.c` in `main()` after the variable definitions and the check that the user has started the client with an IP address.

 EchoServer: